 You can just hop on any train without a reservation, sit in any unreserved empty seat, and show your Interrail pass when asked by the conductor - even premier high-speed trains like Germany's superb ICE or Austria's excellent railjet trains.
 Trains cannot 'sell out'.

 If you want a reserved seat (a sensible move for a long journey to avoid having to stand at busy times) it only costs €3-€5.
-Passes retain their 'hop on any train' convenience factor for travel in and between these countries.
+Passes retain their 'hop on, hop off' convenience factor in and between these countries.

 -